 What documents will I need?

-But British people will need to apply for and buy another document to travel to member states, post-Brexit.
 The ETIAS (European Travel Information and Authorisation System), which will cost €7 (£6.30) and be valid for three years, won't come into force until 2021 though.
 It's not just for the UK but many non-EU countries.

 When that ends, the European Commission has offered visa-free travel for UK nationals coming to the EU for a short stay, as long as the UK offers the same in return.